We are extremely grateful for our team of volunteer editors and writers. Without them, none of this would be possible.

 I am a poet, artist, and English teacher from Raleigh, NC.
 I am one of the founding poets of the Corcoran Poetry Wall, a public mural installation in Durham, NC.
 My poetry has been published in Apogee, Scalawag Magazine, The Felt, and Femmescapes.
 I seek to be a facilitator in the use of creative words to diffuse violence and to heal self and community.
 I facilitate a poetry workshop I created called Sweetgum that brings poetry to the people in a style inspired by June Jordan.
 I have taught workshops at The Octavia Project and at Spoonbill in Brooklyn, as well as at local NC high schools.
 I received my MFA in Writing from Pratt Institute and my Bachelor’s degree in Religion from Wake Forest University.
 I'm excited to join the team at Snapdragon Journal and assist them in community outreach.
 You can find more of my work at ninaoteria.com.

 Want to work with us?

-We have year-round opportunities for volunteers to help with social media and/or layout.
+We have year-round opportunities for volunteers to help with social media and/or admin duties.
+The right fit will help us broaden our reach to share the importance of art as a catalyst for healing and wellbeing.
 See more by clicking here.